waxbetty/Sushi-fork-1/readme.md

 # Sushi

+Today we are coninuing with the `fall2019-done` branch.
+Please download that branch as a zip file to your class folder, unzip it and open it in VS Code.

+We are picking up these notes [here](https://github.com/front-end-foundations/Sushi#responsive-design).

 ## This Week's Homework

-### Install for Next Week
+### 1. Install for Next Week

 Install [NodeJS](https://nodejs.org/en/) (either version) and [Git](https://git-scm.com/) on your personal computer.
 Create a free account on [Github](http://github.com)

-### Review CSS
+### 2. Review CSS

 1. Download the files as distributed in class from Github and, using the notes below, try to recreate the design we did in class from scratch.
 Be sure to Google any CSS properties you are unfamiliar with.
-2. Examine the provided homework samples (in `other/home-work-samples`) using Chrome's developer tools.
-Pick two or three visual formatting features that appeal to you and apply them to your page.
-Be sure to Google any CSS properties you are unfamiliar with.
+2. Examine the provided homework samples (in `other/home-work-samples`) for inspiration.
+Pick two or three visual formatting features from them (or any other site)that appeal to you and apply them to your page.

 The "end state" files (the files I was working as they were at the end of class) can be downloaded from the `fall2019-done` branch of the repo for reference.
 Be sure to select the `fall2019-done` branch on Github _before_ downloading the zip.

-### Review JavaScript
+### 3. Review JavaScript

 Some guidance for this assignment is provided at the bottom of this ReadMe.

 1. Add a popover window to your homework from session one using a link to _your_ favorite restaurant
 2. Add a close button ("X") to the popover div using HTML
 3. Use CSS to style the close button
 4. Add JavaScript to make the close button close the popover when clicked
 5. Upload your homework to the NYU server. ([See session one](https://github.com/front-end-foundations/session1)) for access instructions

 <!-- 1.
 Review the documentation for
    - [querySelector](https://www.w3schools.com/jsref/met_document_queryselector.asp),